pivotal-cf/docs-pks/vgpu.md

   * NVIDIA license server
   * NVIDIA AI Enterprise Software
       * Host driver for vGPU installed on ESXi hosts
-      * Guest driver for vGPU, used in custom driver image
+      * Guest driver for vGPU, used in custom driver image installed on worker VMs
   * A private image registry such as Harbor; see [Getting Started with VMware Harbor Registry](harbor.html)
       * Used to host the custom driver image.